syndesisio/syndesis-qe/README.md

 #### Additional parameters

 ##### Deploying Syndesis via the testsuite
-You can use profile `-P deploy` **with some other profile** (ie. mvn clean test -P deploy,ui) that sets the required parameters to clean the namespace and don't clean the namespace after tests.
+You can use profile `-P deploy` **with some other profile** (ie. mvn clean test -P deploy,ui) that sets the required parameters to clean the namespace and deploy Syndesis.

 ```
 mvn clean test -P deploy,rest -Dcucumber.options="--tags @integration-ftp-ftp"